 Our customers are primarily manufacturers of solar cells and integrated circuits.
 The solar cell and semiconductor industries are cyclical and historically have experienced significant fluctuations.
 Our revenue is impacted by these broad industry trends.
-In 2012 and 2013, the solar cell industry experienced a structural imbalance between supply and demand.
-This imbalance has negatively impacted our results of operations and is expected to do so in the future.
+Since 2012, the solar cell industry is experiencing a structural imbalance between supply and demand.
+This imbalance has negatively impacted our results of operations.

 Our strategy has been, and continues to be, to grow the Company through strategic product development and acquisitions.
 In addition to internal product development, we have acquired companies with complementary products or products that serve adjacent process steps.
+On January 30, 2015, we completed the acquisition of BTU, which provides complementary thermal processing technologies in the semiconductor, electronics and solar sectors, and strengthens our footprint in China and other key geographic markets.
+On December 24, 2014, we expanded our participation in the solar market by acquiring a 51% controlling interest in SoLayTec, which provides atomic layer deposition systems used in high efficiency solar cells.
+In February 2011, we acquired a 55% ownership interest in Kingstone.
 In October 2007, we acquired R2D Automation SAS, which allowed us to provide our diffusion furnaces with integrated automation that is also sold as a stand-alone product.
-In February 2011, we acquired a 55% ownership interest in Kingstone.
-On December 24, 2014, we expanded our participation in the solar market by acquiring a 51% controlling interest in SoLayTec, B.V., which provides atomic layer deposition systems used in high efficiency solar cells.